 Only Open Pollinated Seed can be Reliably Saved

-One the biggest advantages of open pollinated seed is that the home gardener can save seed to grow again next year.
+As mentioned, one of the biggest advantages of open-pollinated seed is that the home gardener can save seed to grow again next year.
 This isn’t as easy as it sounds.
-Saving seed requires more than simply collecting the seed at the end of the season because, as was mentioned above, open pollinated plants can cross pollinate with other dissimilar varieties and produce seed that is no longer the open pollinated variety.
+Saving seed requires more than simply collecting the seed at the end of the season because, as was mentioned above, open-pollinated plants can cross-pollinate with other dissimilar varieties and produce seed that is no longer the open pollinated variety.